ollef/ollef.github.io/site/posts/query-based-compilers.md

-For those of you that don't know, Sixten is an experimental functional programming language created to give the programmer more control over memory layout and boxing than traditional languages do.
+For those of you that don't know, Sixten is an experimental functional programming language created to give the programmer more control over memory layout and boxing than most other high-level languages do.
 The most recent development of Sixten is being done in the [Sixty](https://github.com/ollef/sixty) repository, and is completely query-based.
 Here's a little video giving a taste of what its language server